Places

 Shinsen·¥¥

-Great Japanese-Italian local spot in Shinsen.
-Rotating menu with great Japanese inspired pastas.
+Japanese-Italian local spot a bit hidden in Shinsen.
+Rotating menu with inventive Japanese inspired pastas.
+It’s a small place and can get a bit cramped so be prepared for that.

-Skip It IfYou’re in a rush - it can take a while.
+Skip It IfYou’re in a rush - the staff is so nice but it can take a while.

 Verified by Max (lived in Tokyo 6 months)